lucdew/terraform-provider-keycloak/docs/resources/realm.md

 - `auth` - (Optional) Enables authentication to the SMTP server.
 This block supports the following arguments:
     - `username` - (Required) The SMTP server username.
     - `password` - (Required) The SMTP server password.
+	- auth_type - (Optional) The authentication type.
+Only `basic` is supported by the provider which is for password based authentication.

 ### Internationalization